ubernostrum/akismet/README.rst

        # This piece of content was classified as spam; handle it appropriately.

-Note that in both cases the client instance is created via the alternate constructor ``client()``.
-Instances of the clients generally should not be constructed manually (i.e., via directly calling ``akismet.SyncClient()`` or ``akismet.AsyncClient()``); the ``client()`` constructor will perform automatic discovery of the environment-variable configuration and validate the configuration with the Akismet web service before returning the client, while directly constructing an instance will not (and if you do directly construct an instance, you must manually provide and validate its configuration).
+Note that in both cases the client instance is created via the alternate constructor ``validated_client()``.
+This is recommended instead of using the default constructor (i.e., directly calling ``akismet.SyncClient()`` or ``akismet.AsyncClient()``); the ``validated_client()`` constructor will perform automatic discovery of the environment-variable configuration and validate the configuration with the Akismet web service before returning the client, while directly constructing an instance will not (so if you do directly construct an instance, you must manually provide and validate its configuration).

 See `the documentation <http://akismet.readthedocs.io/>`_ for full details.